What is AIOps?

 Context-infused AIOps brings meaning to your data.

-A new approach to IT operations is needed–one that works at machine speed.
-But to transform operations, IT leaders must commit not only to collecting data, but to enriching data quality with context, enabling automated outcomes.
+A new approach to IT operations and operations management is needed–one that works at machine speed.
+But to transform operations, IT leaders must commit not only to collecting data but to enriching data quality with context, enabling automated outcomes.

 5 Steps Towards Actionable, IT Operational Data